dolthub/docs/content/introduction/use-cases/offline-first.md

 # Dolt replaces

-## Syncing processes
+## Custom syncing processes

-Custom code on client and server resolves syncs.
+Dolt replaces custom code to synchronize your client and server.
+This code is complicated and hard to get right.
+The Git [remote](../../concepts/dolt/git/remotes.md) model of clone, fetch, push, and pull is a proven synchronization model.
+Dolt brings this model tyo the database allowing you to remove most of your synchronization code.

 # Companies Doing This